kubernetes/community/committee-steering/governance/sig-governance.md

 - Number: 2-3
 - Membership tracked in [sigs.yaml]
   - If no tech lead role is present, Chair assumes responsibilities from [#tech-lead] section.
+  - If no program manager role is present, Chair assumes responsibilities from [#program-manager] section.

   In addition, run operations and processes governing the SIG: